Matt Beaty Preview, Player Props: Royals vs. Mariners

 Matt Beaty At The Plate

-- In 21 games played this year, he has not gone deep.
+- In 22 games played this year, he has not hit a home run.

-- He has scored at least once five times this year (23.8%), including one multi-run game.
+- He has scored at least one run six times this year (27.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.